 Yes, we are both licensed and insured.
 We have been licensed since the start of the company in 2001.
 All our vehicles are also insured.

 The best time to prune trees is when the tree is dormant.
 Since the tree is not active, the removal of branches will be less stressful for trees.
-The tree will have more time to heal wounds before growing season starts and less sap will run from wounds.
-Insects and diseases are not active during dormant season, so this reduces the chances of infestation of insects or diseases entering pruning cuts.
 Elms and birches should only be pruned during the winter, although deadwood can be removed at any time.
-For all other trees, removal of dead, diseased and broken branches may be pruned any time of the year.
+For all other trees they can be pruned any time of the year.

 Estimates are typically completed within 72 hours.
 Once estimate is approved it takes us within a week to two weeks to commence work.
 Most jobs are completed in 1-2 days depending on work load, weather conditions, etc.